Written by the UPGUYS Editorial Team

 4- How Can I Stop Hair Loss Caused by Stress?

-The first and the most obvious answer is to you need to manage your stress.
+The first and most obvious answer is that you need to manage your stress.
 Being obvious doesn't make it any easier, but you need to try different techniques to do that, like:

 The second solution is to watch what you eat.
 You need to know that crash dieting and malnutrition are two of the leading causes of telogen effluvium.